dlynes12/KYC-blockchain/README.md

 ## Building the KYC System

-A KYC System is built using a command line interface that will upload and pin KYC reports to IPFS via Pinata, permanently storing them on-chain by using the registerKYC function in the KYC smart contract.
+A KYC System is built using a command line interface that will upload and pin KYC reports to IPFS via Pinata, permanently storing them on-chain by using the register KYC function in the KYC smart contract.

 1. A Smart contract is created `kyccontract.sol` with functions to register KYC information and update the data.
 This function also tracks the validity of the KYC details; where the information is valid up to `365 days` after which one needs to update the information.